June 05, 2012

 Your child will learn to fail.
 Sounds strange, but it’s a great skill to possess.
 I’ve said before that even Willie McCallum or Jim Kilpatrick – winningest competitors who they may be – have had far more non-first-prizes.
 In our competition-based world, your boy or girl will learn to accept defeat, learn from mistakes, and work harder to be better next time.
 Unlike junior’s football team or dance group, there are no medals in piping/drumming for those who don’t earn a prize.

 Competition is preparation for real-life pressure.
 Standing solo before a wizened judge can be a knee-shaking thing.
 Delivering when your band-mates are counting on you is even more nerve-racking.
-At the beginning, you might consider this unnecessary pressure for your child, but understand that each time he/she competes and improves with each event is practice for that university interview, the class presentation, the job interview or the seminar for colleagues.
-Once you’ve stood at the trigger at the World Pipe Band Championships, or climbed the boards at a big solo event, that real-life stuff is cake.
+In the beginning, you might consider this unnecessary pressure for your child, but understand that each time he/she competes and improves with each event, it is preparation for that university interview, the class presentation, the job interview, or the seminar for colleagues.
+Once you’ve stood at the trigger at the World Pipe Band Championships or climbed the boards at a big solo event, that real-life stuff is cake.

-So, I hope these points are of use to parents of young pipers or drummers delving into our little world that, once seen in a bigger view, is full of benefits for life in general.
+So, I hope these points are useful to parents of young pipers or drummers delving into our little world, which, once seen in a bigger perspective, is full of benefits for life in general.

 28 COMMENTS